valerioscisci/portfolio-valerio/posts/en/riassunto-2021.md

 - I've climbed a **volcano**, more than one actually!
 - I went **Kayaking** for the first time.

-Clearly this list includes only the most interesting "activities" that have given me a hard time learing and a greatu fun doing but I have also done many other things not inlcuded in this list.
+Clearly this list includes only the most interesting "activities" that have given me a hard time learing and a great fun doing but I have also done many other things not inlcuded in this list.

 ## Grow within the company I work for